 7. CCJs and Legal Action

 One of the fastest ways to fail a credit check is to have one or more County Court Judgments registered against your business.
-These are visible red flags for lenders and suppliers.
+These are visible warning signs for lenders and suppliers.

 Tip: Resolve disputes early and check your company's credit report frequently to spot any incorrect judgments.